 Following the succession crisis created by the death in childbirth of Princess Charlotte of Wales, Edward agreed to desert his long term mistress, Julie St. Laurent and married Princess Victoria of Saxe-Coburg-Saalfeld, the daughter of Duke Franz Friedrich of Saxe-Coburg-Saalfeld and sister of Prince Leopold of Saxe-Coburg-Saalfeld husband of the recently deceased Charlotte.
 Victoria was the widow of Emich Carl, Prince of Leiningen, with whom she had two children, Carl and Feodora.

-The marriage of Edward and Victoria was a happy if short lived one, and produced one child, Princess Alexandrina Victoria of Kent who was born on 24 May 1819 at Kensington Palace, London and later succeeded to the throne as Queen Victoria on the death of her uncle William IV on 20 June 1837.
+The marriage of Edward and Victoria was happy if short-lived one, and produced one child, Princess Alexandrina Victoria of Kent was born on 24 May 1819 at Kensington Palace, London and later succeeded to the throne as Queen Victoria on the death of her uncle William IV on 20 June 1837.

 Edward, Duke of Kent died of pneumonia on 23 January 1820 at Woolbrook Cottage, Sidmouth in Devon, and was buried at St. George's Chapel, Windsor Castle.

 1 child- Queen Victoria